 Although we still encourage shared meals as a way to enjoy a cultural exchange, if you pay a wage, you can ask helpers to be responsible for their own food expenses.

-Go to the "Photos" tab within your profile after you login, then follow the online instructions.
+Login and go to your 'Account' dropdown.
+This is accessed by clicking your round profile photo in the top right of the screen or the three lines on mobile when logged in.
+Choose 'My profile photos' and then follow the online instructions.
 To avoid problems ensure that your images are larger than 600 pixels x 800 pixels and make sure the images are either JPG, GIF or PNG filetypes.

 Try and upload photos of your place and area as well as yourself.